techoctave/techoctave.com/galileo/index.markdown

 <strong>Get exceptional and convenient support.</strong> Galileo supports multiple Twitter accounts.
 It's built for Mac, Windows & Linux users.
 And, with your purchase of Galileo you get free software updates - Forever!
 For ever ever?
 For ever ever?
 Yes!

+Have a feature suggestion?
+Need help?
+Or just want to show some love?
+You can reach us at [support@techoctave.com](mailto: support@techoctave.com).

 <h3 class="buy"><a href="https://chrome.google.com/webstore/detail/mcagkgdbdbbgfielgggafkpjhdbiafha">Install Now</a></h3>